alexhorner/WD-DX4000/README.md

 # WD-DX4000
-Running Debian on the Western Digital WD Sentinel DX4000
+Running Ubuntu or Debian on the Western Digital WD Sentinel DX4000

 ---